chauff/cse1500-web-transcripts/_lectures/design.md

 With this introduction of new features **browser compatibility** issues returned: some browser vendors are faster than others in implementing W3C standards (in addition to implementing their own non-standardized features).
 A good resource to check which browser versions support which HTML5 feature and to what extent is [https://caniuse.com/](https://caniuse.com/).

-As a concrete example, here is the browser support overview of HTML5 form features as provided by [caniuse](https://caniuse.com/#search=form%20features) in 2020:
+As a concrete example, here is the browser support overview of HTML5 form features as provided by [caniuse](https://caniuse.com/#search=form%20features) in 2021:

 ![HTML5 form support](../img/design-html5-form.png)

-<sup>Screenshot taken on September 2, 2020.</sup>
+<sup>Screenshot taken on November 10, 2021.</sup>

 We can thus easily find out which browser versions do (not) support these features or only partially support them.
 This enables application developers to make choices&mdash;depending on their target population (and the most popular browsers among the target population), certain HTML5 features should be employed _with care_.
 That does not mean to _not_ use the latest HTML5 features, it just means that we need to be considerate of our users and provide them with options, even if they rely on browsers that are not supporting the features we use.
 As an example, let's use the `<input type="date">` widget.
 Here is how the [MDN demo on this input type](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/date) is rendered on Firefox and Safari respectively :point_down::